HDellwo/nginx_web_server_project/README.md

 1. **VPC and Subnets**: A Virtual Private Cloud (VPC) is created with both public and private subnets across two Availability Zones.
 2. **Internet Gateway and NAT Gateway**: Used to enable internet access for public subnets and outbound internet access for private subnets.
 3. **Route Tables**: Public and private route tables are configured to manage traffic flow.
 4. **Bastion Host**: A Bastion Host is deployed in a public subnet to allow SSH access to instances in private subnets.
+The private key is automatically uploaded and permissions are set via a user data script.
 5. **Application Load Balancer (ALB)**: Load balances HTTP traffic across instances in the private subnet.
 6. **Auto Scaling Group (ASG)**: Automatically manages the Nginx web servers to ensure scalability and resilience.